Building Module 8 · Understanding What AI Builds

 When you ask a CLI tool to “create a new project,” it generates all these files for you — README, package.json, .gitignore, folder structure, everything.
 Understanding what they are helps you verify and modify what the AI creates.

-The node_modules folder
+The node_modules Folder

 • It can be enormous (hundreds of MB, thousands of files)